-Chicago, Illinois March 7, 2000 The Board of Directors CMGI, Inc.
+Chicago, Illinois March 24, 2000 The Board of Directors CMGI, Inc.

-We consent to the use of our reports included and incorporated by reference herein and to the reference to our firm under the headings "Experts" and "Amendment to Tax Indemnification Agreement" in the prospectus.
+We consent to the use of our reports included and incorporated by reference herein and to the reference to our firm under the headings "Experts," "Background to the Merger" and "Amendment to Tax Indemnification Agreement" in the prospectus.